Scripting SSH off/on without needing a PPPC/TCC profile

 P.S.
 Since these are things you’re scripting via something like Munki or Jamf, I’m assuming you’re testing the commands as root.

-2 thoughts on “Scripting SSH off/on without needing a PPPC/TCC profile
+2 responses to “Scripting SSH off/on without needing a PPPC/TCC profile”

 I’ve also been successful using a Jamf Policy that just runs `jamf startSSH` in the Files and Processes payload.